pexip/os-isodate/README.rst

 The doc strings and unit tests should provide rather detailed information about the methods and their limitations.

-The source release provides a *setup.py* script and a *buildout.cfg*.
-Both can be used to run the unit tests included.
+The source release provides a *setup.py* script, which can be used to run the unit tests included.

 Source code is available at `<http://github.com/gweis/isodate>`_.